albertony/wslkit/README.md

   ```
 - Make the `vpnkit.exe` executable accessible from the `wsl-vpnkit` script, just as
   with `npiperelay.exe` described above, but now with script variable `VPNKIT_PATH`.
+  If the executable was renamed, e.g. to `wsl-vpnkit.exe`, then this must also be considered.
 - Configure DNS as described in the [VPNKit manual configuration](#vpnkit-manual-configuration)
   section, below.
 - Finally, run the `wsl-vpnkit` script from the WSL distro to start the network services,